Houston, TX | Cypress, TX | The Woodlands, TX

 - Limited mobility

 Hip fractures occur either from a fall or from a direct blow to the side of the hip, which can happen when you slip and fall.
 There are also conditions, such as osteoporosis, cancer, or stress-related injuries, that can make your bones more fragile, leaving you more susceptible to hip injuries.
 We will carefully examine your hip injuries and provide you with a personalized orthopedic therapy program from our hip doctor.
 Our team of health care professionals proudly serve Houston, TX; Cypress, TX; The Woodlands and nearby areas.

-Total hip replacement is a fairly common orthopedics procedure that involves removing the head of the thigh bone and replacing the ball-and-socket mechanism of the hip with artificial implants.
+Total hip replacement is a fairly common orthopedic procedure that involves removing the head of the thigh bone and replacing the ball-and-socket mechanism of the hip with artificial implants.
 This will relieve you of your hip pain and improve your mobility levels.

 Osteoarthritis of the hip is also known as arthritis and is essentially wear and tear.
 To begin with, we will recommend resting, light physical therapy, anti-inflammatory medications, and weight loss if you are overweight.
 If this approach proves unsuccessful, we may recommend you undergo hip replacement surgery.
 Speak to us at (281) 440-6960 if you have any concerns regarding hip replacement surgery.

 Responsible for holding the top of your thighbone within your hip socket, the ring of cartilage that surrounds your hip joint is called your labrum.
 When you experience a hip labrum tear as the result of trauma or a repetitive sports injury, it can cause significant pain in your hip or groin area.
 Other symptoms of a hip labrum tear include stiffness, a limited range in movement, or a locking sensation in your hip joint.
 If left untreated, a hip labrum tear can lead to osteoarthritis.